Authentication Best Practices

 β β β

 β β 2.
-Query User β
+Look up identity / β

 β βββββββββββββββββββββββββ>